 - (D) any creditors' committee.
 If there is no creditors' committee, then the motion must be served as specified in F.R.B.P.
 1007(d). - (2) Passive Notice.
 Notice of the filing of a motion for joint administration must provide for a twenty-one (21) day objection period.
 If no objection is filed within twenty-one (21) days, the court may enter the order.
 A hearing will be set only upon filing of a timely objection to the motion. - (b) Substantive Consolidation.
 A request for substantive consolidation must be filed using the self-scheduling procedures set forth in L.B.R.
 9002-1.
-Unless service is made electronically through the ECF system, the movant must serve the motion and hearing required notice upon all parties in interest.
-The notice must provide for a twenty-one (21) day objection period. - (c) Severance or Deconsolidation. - A request to deconsolidate cases that have been substantively consolidated must be filed using the self-scheduling procedures set forth in L.B.R.
+Unless service is made electronically through the ECF system, the movant must serve the motion and hearing required notice upon all parties in interest. must be made by motion.
+The movant must serve the motion on all parties in interest.
+The notice must provide for a twentyone (21) day objection period.
+A hearing will be set even if no objections are filed. - (c) Severance or Deconsolidation. - (1) A request to deconsolidate cases that have been substantively consolidated must be filed using the self-scheduling procedures set forth in L.B.R.
 9002-1.
-Unless service is made electronically through the ECF system, the movant must serve the motion and hearing required notice upon all parties in interest. - (2) A request to sever jointly administered cases must be made by motion.
-Unless service is made electronically through the ECF system, the movant must serve the motion and passive notice on the debtor, all secured creditors, all parties who have specifically asked to receive copies and notices, and the creditors' committee.
+Unless service is made electronically through the ECF system, the movant must serve the motion and hearing required notice upon all parties in interest. must be made by motion.
+A hearing will be held on a motion to deconsolidate substantively consolidated cases.
+The movant must serve notice of the filing of the motion and the hearing on all parties in interest. - (2) A request to sever jointly administered cases must be made by motion.
+Unless service is made electronically through the ECF system, tThe movant must serve the motion and passive notice on the debtor, all secured creditors, all parties who have specifically asked to receive copies and notices, and the creditors' committee.
 If there is no creditors' committee, then the motion must be served on the parties named on the list filed pursuant to F.R.B.P.
 1007(d) (twenty (20) largest unsecured creditors).
 No hearing will be held on a motion to sever jointly administered cases unless an objection to the motion is filed within fourteen (14) days of service.